 - Two ping-pong balls

 - Two metal balls (same size as ping-pong balls)

 - Bag of pinto beans

-- Large mixing bowl
+- Magic Hat

-- 1. Pour the beans into the bowl. - 2.
+- 1. Pour the beans into the hat. - 2.
 Bury the ping-pong balls under the beans and lay the metal balls on top.
 Make sure students don't see this for more of a wow factor! - 3.
-Ask students, "What do you think will happen if we shake the bowl?" - 4.
-Gently shake the bowl.
+Ask students, "What do you think will happen if we shake the hat?" - 4.
+Gently shake the hat.
 The metal balls will sink to the bottom and the ping-pong balls will rise to the top.